 It came with its nice stand, which is integral to the piano, as it has the pedals on it.
 I’ll still need a bench, but I’ll deal with that after I have it working.

 A repair manual would be very useful.
 The instrument manual can be downloaded from the Korg web site, but since these things aren’t considered user serviceable, it doesn’t show how to take the piano apart and put it back together.
 If I can get it cleaned up, though, I can probably ask Daddy for assembly help.
-My Daddy can fix anything.1 He’s much better with things than with people.
+My Daddy can fix anything.

 Of course, if any of you fine folks happen to have experience with taking electric pianos apart and reassembling them, by all means, please speak up!
 (Hey, a girl can hope, can’t she?)